The prescribed mean curvature measure equation in non-parametric form: Introduction

-In Section \ref{sec:gamma} we prove Theorem \ref{thm:gammaconv}, a Gamma-convergence result for a sequence of functionals $\Jj_{\mu_{j}}$, in which $\mu_{j}$ is a suitable sequence of $C^{\infty}$ functions on $\Omega$, such that the measures $\mu_{j}\Leb{n}$ converge to $\mu$ in weak-$\ast$ sense, as $j\to\infty$.
-The way of constructing $\mu_{j}$ starting from $\mu$ is slightly delicate as it requires an Anzellotti-Giaquinta type regularization of a vector field $F$ such that $\div F = \mu$ (see Proposition \ref{prop:muapprox}), which is reminiscent of a technique used for instance in \cite{dal1999renormalized}.
+In the rest of the paper, we deal with other aspects of the prescribed mean curvature measure problem.
+In particular, we establish a Gamma-convergence result for a sequence of functionals $\Jj_{\mu_{j}}$ (Theorem \ref{thm:gammaconv}), where $\mu_{j}$ is a suitable sequence of $C^{\infty}$ functions on $\Omega$ and the measures $\mu_{j}\Leb{n}$ converge to $\mu$ in weak-$\ast$ sense, as $j\to+\infty$.
+The construction of $\mu_{j}$ from $\mu$ involves a delicate Anzellotti-Giaquinta type regularization of a vector field $F$ such that $\div F = \mu$ (see Proposition \ref{prop:muapprox}, which is proved in \cite{ComiLeo}).
+In particular, this construction ensures that the measures $\mu_j$ are uniformly non-extremal for $j$ large enough, and this implies the uniform coercivity of $\Jj_{\mu_{j}}$ for $j$, from which we deduce the $\Gamma$-compactness property stated in Proposition \ref{prop:gammacompact}.
+It is up to now an open question whether the simple weak-$*$ convergence of $\mu_{j}$ to $\mu$ is enough for $\Jj_{\mu_{j}}$ to Gamma-converge to $\Jj_{\mu}$.

+Then, we prove the uniqueness of the vector field $T=T(u)$ associated with a weak solution $u$ (see Theorem \ref{thm:Tuformula}), we list some identities satisfied by the singular part of the $\lambda$-pairing, and we obtain a Lipschitz regularity result for $u$ under some additional assumptions on the field $T$, see Section \ref{sec:further1}.

-Section \ref{sec:further1} collects some further properties of weak solutions of \eqref{eq:PMCM}.
-More specifically, Theorem \ref{thm:Tuniqueness} shows the uniqueness of the vector field $T=T(u)$ associated with a weak solution $u$, while Theorem \ref{thm:maxprinc} states a maximum principle valid for continuous weak solutions, which implies the uniqueness of continuous weak solutions with the same Dirichlet boundary conditions (Corollary \ref{corol:uniqueness}).
+We also prove a maximum principle valid for continuous weak solutions (Theorem \ref{thm:maxprinc}), which implies the uniqueness of such solutions having the same trace at the boundary of $\Omega$ (Corollary \ref{corol:uniqueness}).
+We stress that the continuity assumption is crucial, see Examples \ref{ex:one_dim_non_uniq_non_Schmidt} and \ref{ex:two_balls}.

-Then in Section \ref{sec:example} we first characterize radial solutions on annuli with a prescribed radial measure supported on a sphere, and then we apply this preliminary analysis to the more elaborate construction of a one-parameter family of radial solutions, for a suitable, non-negative and radial measure supported on two spheres, all attaining the same Dirichlet boundary datum while providing at the same time an example of non-uniqueness.
+Then, we provide some concrete examples of solutions.
+First, we discuss the one-dimensional case, for which we prove a convexity result for solutions in the case of a nonnegative measure $\mu$, and we provide examples of discontinuous and non-unique solutions in the case $\mu$ does not have a constant sign.
+In the $n$-dimensional case for $n \ge 2$, we characterize radial solutions on annuli with a prescribed radial measure supported on a sphere.
+We utilize this preliminary analysis to construct a one-parameter family of radial weak solutions of \eqref{eq:PMCM}, with the measure $\mu$ nonnegative, radial, and supported on two spheres.
+These solutions have the same trace at the boundary of $\Omega$.
+We remark that these non-uniqueness phenomena, Examples \ref{ex:one_dim_non_uniq_non_Schmidt} and \ref{ex:two_balls}, are completely new compared to the classical theory.

-We finally collect in the Appendix some standard results concerning the approximation of the area functional in $BV$, for which we could not find an exhaustive reference.
+Finally, in the Appendix we provide a technical decay result for the $BV$-energy of local truncates of $BV$ functions, that we were unable to find in the existing literature.